History of Dental Implants

 The modern face of dental implants has ensured a very low failure rate.
 Patients who receive process treatment and excellent surgical procedures can expect a 20-year success rate 98% of the time.
 The prosthetics should be designed for specific bone densities, function, aesthetics, health, and cleaning ease.
 In comparison, root canals, crowns, and bridges only have a 10-year success rate 80% of the time.
 This proves that dental implants are the way to go when you have missing teeth.

-At South Austin Dental, Dr. Wayne C. Radwanski and Dr. Adam Hauser and can check if you are eligible for dental implants to restore any missing teeth.
+At South Austin Dental, Dr. Adam Jordan Hauser and can check if you are eligible for dental implants to restore any missing teeth.
 Call (512) 441-8922 to book an appointment.